-- Harvard Medical School
+Harvard Medical School

 Helium is an inert, nontoxic gas that is lower in density than nitrogen and oxygen and second only to hydrogen in universal abundance.
 Discovered in the late 19th century, the first clinical use of helium is indicated by a patent filed by Charles Cook in 1923 for the use of a helium and oxygen mixture (heliox) to decrease the risk of decompression sickness in divers.
-In 1934, Barach first described the airway physiology of breathing heliox and advocated for its use in a variety of medical conditions .
-Used sporadically for several decades, heliox has been revisited as a therapeutic option for a variety of upper and lower airway conditions.
+In 1934, Barach first described the airway physiology of breathing heliox and advocated for its use in a variety of diseases .
+Heliox has been revisited over the years as a potential therapeutic option for a variety of upper and lower airway conditions.

 The physiology and clinical applications of helium-oxygen mixtures in patients with pulmonary disease will be reviewed here.
 The general management of central airway obstruction is discussed separately.
 (See "Diagnosis and management of central airway obstruction".)

-The mechanics of the respiratory system are determined by both static and dynamic properties.
-Static properties define the basic pressure-volume characteristics of the respiratory system, and are measured in the absence of airflow.
+Airflow resistance — The mechanics of the respiratory system are determined by both static and dynamic properties.
+Static properties are measured in the absence of airflow and define the basic pressure-volume characteristics of the respiratory system.
 Respiratory system compliance (Crs) is a static property that is determined by the elastic recoil of the lung and chest wall.
-It can be expressed as:

 - Barach, AL. The use of helium in the treatment of asthma and obstructive lesions in the larynx and trachea.
 Ann Intern Med 1935; 9:739.